Lightfield0/Lightfield0/README.md

-# About Me:
+# About Me
+Hello, I'm Mehmet Furkan Güneş.
+I am a software developer specializing in mobile-focused solutions.
+Throughout my experience, I have worked on data fetching, desktop applications, website design, automation projects, and mobile app development with React Native.
+I have developed scalable web solutions using frameworks like Django and similar web frameworks.

+I have deep knowledge of databases such as SQL Server, MySQL, MongoDB, and SQLite, and I am experienced in data analysis and visualization.
+As a freelancer on the Bionluk platform, I have successfully completed projects by providing custom software solutions to my clients.

+# Current Status
-🔭 I’m currently working on improving my skills in Python, C/C++, HTML and CSS.
+🔭 I'm currently working on improving my skills in Python, C/C++, HTML and CSS.
 I'm a student at Mersin University studying Information Technologies.
+I was in the top 4% out of over 3 million students.

+🌱 I'm currently learning web development frameworks like Django and Flask to build full-stack applications.
+I'm also interested in machine learning and data science.

+## Skills & Expertise
+💬 Ask me about:
+- Python and Object-Oriented Programming
+- Mobile app development with React Native
+- Database management (SQL Server, MySQL, MongoDB, SQLite)
+- Web development with Django
+- Data analysis and visualization
+- Automation solutions

+# Collaboration
-I was in the top 4% out of over 3 million students.<br><br> I’m looking to collaborate on projects to gain more experience and practice my skills.
+🤝 I'm looking to collaborate on projects to gain more experience and practice my skills.
 If you have an interesting or challenging project and need help, I'm here!
-You can count on me to do my best.<br><br>🤝 I’m looking for help with finding new opportunities to apply my programming knowledge and contribute to impactful projects. <br><br>🌱 I’m currently learning web development frameworks like Django and Flask to build full-stack applications.
-I'm also interested in machine learning and data science.<br><br>💬 Ask me about anything related to Python, object-oriented programming, algorithms and data structures!
-I enjoy discussing code.
+I'm always open to learning and passionate about working with innovative technologies.

+## Contact
+If you're looking for an expert in data management, web/mobile application development, or automation, feel free to get in touch!

 ## 🌐 Socials: